My Travel & Photography Guide to Oslo, Norway

 Dronning Eufemias gate 8, Bjørvika

-One of the most consistently praised mid-range restaurants in Oslo, Vaaghals serves contemporary Norwegian cooking with a farm-to-table philosophy and a menu that changes to reflect what the season offers.
-The open kitchen, the warm Nordic interiors, and the genuine enthusiasm of the team create a dining room that feels both elevated and unpretentious.
+One of the most consistently praised mid-range restaurants in Oslo, Vaaghals serves contemporary Norwegian cooking with a farm-to-table philosophy and a menu that changes with the season.
+The open kitchen, warm Nordic interiors, and genuine enthusiasm of the team create a dining room that feels both elevated and unpretentious.
 Located in the Bjørvika waterfront district, it is an easy walk from the Opera House.
+Reserve ahead for dinner.

 Hanami